Atomwaffenverbotsvertrag UNO 2017

 Article 3 Safeguards

-1. Each State Party to which Article 4, paragraph 1 or 2, does not apply shall, at a
+1. Each State Party to which Article 4, paragraph 1 or 2, does not apply shall,

 minimum, maintain its International Atomic Energy Agency safeguards obligations

-in force at the time of entry into force of this Treaty, without prejudice to any
+in force at the time of entry into force of this Treaty, without prejudice to

 additional relevant instruments that it may adopt in the future.

-2. Each State Party to which Article 4, paragraph 1 or 2, does not apply that has
+2. Each State Party to which Article 4, paragraph 1 or 2, does not apply that

 not yet done so shall conclude with the International Atomic Energy Agency and